Sam Allard / Scene

-One month later, Chrostowski took to Clevescene.com once again with a “We Can Do Better” editorial
+One month later, Chrostowski took to Clevescene.com once again with a “We Can Do Better” opinion piece

-, a campaign speech thinly veiled as an opinion piece.
+, a thinly veiled campaign speech.
 “The bridge that sits between our dreams and our destiny is action,” the restaurateur declared.

 In a one-on-one interview with Scene